 Are you tired of greasy, limp hair and shampoos that do nothing?
 Do you suffer from dandruff, dry, itchy and flaky scalp?
 Most of us aren’t really happy with our brand of shampoo and we keep changing brands regularly.
 Our search goes from parabens to paraben-free and stops at anything that gives us a happy, clean head.

 Did you know there is an average of 15 toxic chemicals in a single bottle of shampoo?
+So how to wash your hair without shampoo?
 The NoPoo method will take care of all your hair woes and leave you with a silky, soft mane, SANS chemicals.
 So let's get straight to it!

 Did you know that shampoo was used only after the 1930’s?
-And before that, everyone relied on the no-shampoo method.
+And before that, everyone relied on the no poo shampoo method.

 To go NoPoo is to stop using shampoo.
 It is a healthy, all natural way to clean your scalp and condition your hair using organic ingredients like